 The Kyoto International Manga Anime Fair is more proof that Kyoto isn’t just about old buildings and tradition.
-Held at the Miyako Messe convention center, the two day trade show/market/festival is one of the biggest such events in the Kansai region.
-Although we’ve listed the running time as 9am to 5pm, doors close an hour earlier on the 2nd day.
-Also entrance is closed an hour before official closing time.
+Held at the Miyako Messe convention center as well as the International Manga Museum, it’s a the two day trade show/market/festival and one of the biggest such events in the Kansai region.
+There is a free stage which is accessible to all ticket holders, while the KYOMAF stage requires aditional reservations.

 The closest metro stop is the Higashiyama station on the Tozai line – it’s 15 minutes from Tokyo Station with a change at Karasumaoike costing ¥260.
 Alternatively you can catch buses 110, 100 or 206 straight there.
 If you’re travelling from Tokyo we have some tips on the best routes.